-Social Security Recipients will receive a 3.2% COLA adjustment in 2024 as determined by the Consumer Price Index (CPI) upward trend.
-The 2023 cost-of-living adjustment (COLA), announced on October 13, 2022, will be 3.2% for CSRS and 2.2% for FERS annuitants.
-View the table located at the bottom of this page for listing of all COLAs from 1999 to the present
+Social Security Recipients will receive a 2,5% COLA adjustment in 2025 as determined by the Consumer Price Index (CPI) upward trend.
+The 2023 cost-of-living adjustment (COLA) will be 2.5% for CSRS and 2.0% for FERS annuitants.
+View the table located at the bottom of this page for listing of all COLAs from 1999 to the present.

 Cost-of-Living Adjustments (COLAs) are effective each December first.
 The adjustment appears in your January payment on the first business day of the month, which is when your benefit for December is paid.
 Federal Employees' Retirement System (FERS) and FERS Special Cost-of-Living Adjustments are not provided until age 62, except for disability, survivor benefits, and other special provision retirements.
 Also, under FERS, if you have a CSRS component, the component is subject to the CSRS COLA.